umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Content-App/index.md

 ![Active Workflow sub-section](images/Active_Workflow_detailed_info.png)

-You can access Active Workflows from two places - Content section and the Workflow section (depending on your user permission).
+You can access Active Workflows from two places - the **Content** section and the **Workflow** section (depending on your user permission).
 Workflow Administrators (those users with access to the Workflow section) can action workflows assigned to a different group.
 In the **Workflow History**, these are noted as being performed by the admin.

 In multi-lingual sites, variant content can be submitted in one of these workflows: